ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    The workflow manager to use (e.g., "ROCOTO").
 This is set to "none" by default, but if the machine name is set to a platform that supports Rocoto, this will be overwritten and set to "ROCOTO."
 Valid values: ``"rocoto"`` | ``"none"``

 ``NCORES_PER_NODE``: (Default: "")
    The number of cores available per node on the compute platform.
-Set for supported platforms in ``setup.sh``, but it is now also configurable for all platforms.
+Set for supported platforms in ``setup.py``, but it is now also configurable for all platforms.

 ``LMOD_PATH``: (Default: "")
    Path to the LMOD shell file on the user's Linux system.
 It is set automatically for supported machines.